Computing Sciences Summer Students: 2017 Talks & Events

 Who: Jonathan Carter

-Abstract: During the poster session on August 4th, members of our summer visitor program will get to showcase the work they have been doing this summer.
+Abstract: During the poster session on August 3rd, members of our summer visitor program will get the opportunity to showcase the work and research they have been doing this summer.
 Perhaps some of you have presented posters before, perhaps not.
 This talk will cover the basics of poster presentation: designing an attractive format; how to present your information clearly; what to include and what not to include.
 Presenting a poster is different from writing a report or giving a presentation.
 This talk will cover the differences, and suggest ways to avoid common pitfalls and make poster sessions work more effectively for you.